On view

 Photo by Jerry L. Thompson

-George Cutts’s Sea Change is composed of two identical, slender, curving, stainless steel poles that turn slowly in opposite directions.
-The poles are anchored to motorized disks that are sunk below ground and encased in a concrete box.
-Electricity comes from an underground line, powering the only motorized sculpture at Storm King.
-The slow, synchronized rotations of the poles produce fluid, undulating movement as the poles seem to sway and flex, blending the mechanical with the natural.
-Moving ambiguously, the poles at times appear to rotate in opposite directions and at others in the same direction.
-As the sculpture moves and as one’s vantage point changes, the relationship between the two poles also seems to change, as they visually weave together then separate, shifting the space between them.
-An experienced deep sea diver, Cutts has noted that he intends this lyrical, kinetic sculpture to evoke the motion of seaweed as it moves with the flow of ocean waves and currents.
+Sea Change is composed of two identical stainless steel poles, slender and curving, that turn slowly in opposite directions.
+The poles are anchored to motorized disks, sunk below the ground and encased in a waterproof steel box secured to a thick concrete pad.
+The synchronized rotations produce fluid, undulating movements as the poles seem to sway and flex, blending the mechanical with the natural.
+Projecting a sense of ambiguity, the poles appear at times to rotate in opposite directions and, at others, in the same direction.
+As the sculpture moves and as one’s vantage point changes, the relationship between the two forms similarly transforms as they weave together and come apart, the space between them shifting in kind.
+An experienced deep-sea diver, George Cutts has noted that he intended this lyrical kinetic sculpture to evoke seaweed moving with the flow of ocean waves and currents.